Rose Thorogood

 PhDs and Postdocs

-Edward Kluen (postdoc, University of Helsinki, 2018-2023) : Ed brought his knowledge of animal personality, reed beds, and everything a proper birder should know to our group.
-Now working in environmental consultancy.
+Edward Kluen (postdoc, University of Helsinki, 2018-2023): Ed brought his knowledge of animal personality, reed beds, and everything a proper birder should know to our group.
+Moved into in environmental consultancy.

 Thesis project students